Paddling the River Avon to Bath

 Packrafting North Island (NZ)

-Fjordland National Park in the far southwest of New Zealand’s South Island is a huge, barely inhabited warren of 1000-m+ mountain ridges, deep 40-km inlets and alpine lakes.
+Fjordland National Park in the far southwest of New Zealand’s South Island is a huge, barely inhabited warren of 1000-m+ mountain ridges, deep 40-km inlets and glittering alpine lakes.
 Milford Sound is the best known of these glacier-carved fjords reaching inland from the Tasman Sea.
-Every day convoys of buses drive the spectacular Milford Sound road to cruise the Sound.
+Every day convoys of buses drive up the spectacular Milford Sound road to cruise the Sound.

 We chose the less visited Doubtful Sound further south for a spot of rental kayaking.